Banana Benefits: Nutrition, Health Benefits, Best Time to Eat & Side Effects

 - Underweight individuals

-- High BP patients
+- High blood pressure patients

 Who Should Avoid or Limit Bananas?

-- Diabetics (eat in controlled quantity)
+- Diabetics (limit quantity)

-- People with acidity
+- People with acidity or gas problems

-- Migraine patients (in rare cases)
+- Migraine patients (rare cases)

 - Individuals with banana allergy